UK authorities ease COVID testing requirements amid surge

 “Right now, they are under extreme pressure with the omicron variant, with the number of positive cases and the increase in hospitalizations, and at this point in (winter) time when they always have extreme pressure,” Keegan said.

-There have also been cuts to train services and garbage is piling up in some city streets due to shortages of staff to collect it.
+There have also been cuts to train services and garbage is piling up on some city streets because of sanitation staff shortages.

 “Hospitals who have declared critical incidents, for example, are essentially reaching out to staff who are on leave, on rest days or even recently retired and asking them to come back to wards, so the situation is desperate,” Taylor said.
 “Any way of getting staff back into hospital is a good thing.”

-An ambulance service in northeast England began advising patients with non-life-threatening conditions over the New Year’s weekend to ask a relative drive them to a hospital as waiting times for ambulances rose due to staff shortages and extra demand.
+An ambulance service in northeast England began advising patients with non-life-threatening conditions over the New Year’s weekend to ask a relative to drive them to a hospital as waiting times for ambulances rose because of staff shortages and extra demand.

 “It is still taking us too long to get an ambulance to patients.
 Unfortunately, due to this, patients remain at risk, which is unacceptable,” North East Ambulance Service medical director Mathew Beattie said Wednesday.